smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.4.
 Processing events in wait-remote state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 5.4.1.
-Receiving an UP packet with flag "New-Packet"
+Receiving an UP packet
-''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''

-Processing of this event is different at Mater's and Slave's side in a part when the packet is not a subsequent packet within a current chain.
+A received UP packet can be either a new packet, or a repetetion of a previously last-received packet.
+In the latter case a last sent packet is resent; in the former case processing of this event is different at Mater's and Slave's side in a part when the packet is not a subsequent packet within a current chain.
+The received packet is processed as follows:

 **At Master's side**, processing depends on the status of the packet in chain.
   * Error Message: payload of the packet is reported to a higher level protocol with its status, and SAGDP changes its state to idle.
   * "First":  unexpected, ignored [+++check]
-  * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPID.
+  * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+     * PPID is below the LSPIDR: a repeated packet has been received.
+The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID.
-     * PPID is equal to LSPID (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
+     * PPID is within LSPIDR (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
-     * PPID is not equal to LSPID (chain is broken): the packet is ignored.
+     * PPID is above LSPID (chain is broken): the packet is ignored.
   * "Terminating": chain consistency is verified by comparison of PPID of the packet with LSPID.
+     * PPID is below the LSPIDR: unexpected (a repeated packet has been received that is "terminating", but SAGDP did not respond to a "terminating" packet).
+Ignored.
+[TODO: check]
-     * PPID is equal to LSPID (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.
+     * PPID is within LSPIDR (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.
-     * PPID is not equal to LSPID (chain is broken): the packet is ignored  [+++check]
+     * PPID is above LSPIDR (chain is broken): the packet is ignored  [+++check]

 **At Slave side**,
-  * Error Message, "First": unexpected; system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
+  * Error Message: unexpected; system must send a packet with Error Message to its communication partner and then transit to "not initialized" state thus invalidating all current data.
+  * "First": system must transit to "not initialized" state; then SAGDP transits to idle state; the packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status, and SAGDP changes its state to wait-local.
-  * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPID.
+  * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+     * PPID is below the LSPIDR: a repeated packet has been received.
+The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID.
-     * PPID is equal to LSPID (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
+     * PPID is within LSPIDR (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
      * PPID is not equal to LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
   * "Terminating": chain consistency is verified by comparison of PPID of the packet with LSPID.
+     * PPID is below the LSPIDR: unexpected (a repeated packet has been received that is "terminating", but SAGDP did not respond to a "terminating" packet).
+System must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
-     * PPID is equal to LSPID (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.
+     * PPID is within LSPID (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.
-     * PPID is not equal to LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
+     * PPID is above LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.

 5.4.2.
-Receiving an UP packet with flag "Resent-Packet"; or Receiving a request to resend LSP
+Receiving a request to resend LSP
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''

 The LSP is sent to the underlying protocol.
-Timer is reset [TODO: details on timer reset here and at all applicable places]
+Timer is reset [TODO: details on timer reset here and at all applicable places].
+SAGDP transits to Wait-PID state.

 5.4.3.
 Timer